How to Apply

 With our strong ethos of equality and healthy relationships, we know you will feel right at home here with us.

 We are a non-selective Academy open to pupils of all religious faiths and those of no faith.
 Admissions at Oasis Academy Short Heath are co-ordinated under the Common Application Form via Birmingham City Council.
 If you are a parent or carer and wish to apply for a place at Oasis Academy Short Heath for the following September, you will need to complete the Common Application Form via the Birmingham City Council website.

 Thank you for taking an interest in Little Explorer's Nursery here at OA Short Heath - we're delighted you're thinking of starting your child's educational journey with us.
-If you have a child who was born between September 1st 2018 and 31st August 2019 then we would love them to join our Nursery in September 2022.

 To apply, call our school office on 0121 373 6056 or email at firstname.lastname@example.org